Returning to Ireland with children

 Read more about Accessing the education system on your return to Ireland.

-There are also a range of services specifically for children and certain services are provided free of charge for children.
-These services are generally provided as part of maternity and infant welfare services, health services for preschool children and school health services.
-Children are also entitled to vaccination and immunisation services free of charge.
+Some children’s health services are provided free of charge.
+In general, these services are part of maternity and infant welfare services, health services for preschool children and school health services.

 Read more about health services for children in Ireland.

-Child Benefit is the most common payment to families with children.
-You must be habitually resident in Ireland to qualify for Child Benefit.
-If your child was not born in Ireland, or their birth is not registered within the required time (3 months), you must fill in Child Benefit (form CB1) (pdf).
-Read more in our document on Child Benefit.
+To qualify for Child Benefit, you must be habitually resident in Ireland.
+If your child was not born in Ireland, or their birth is not registered within the required time (3 months), you must complete the Child Benefit (form CB1) (pdf).

 Caring for a child with a disability

 Children with disabilities are entitled to the same services and family benefits as all other children.
-There is also a range of additional supports and services available to parents and carers of children with disabilities.
+There are additional supports and services available to parents and carers of children with disabilities.
 They apply whether the child was born with a disability or acquired it later.